KEYF-FM

-KEYF-FM (101.1 MHz "Key FM 101.1") is a commercial radio station, licensed to Cheney, Washington, and serving the Spokane metropolitan area.
-It broadcasts a classic hits radio format, known as "Key 101" and is owned by Stephens Media Group.
-KEYF-FM carries the syndicated "John Tesh, Intelligence for Your Life" show, middays Monday through Saturday.
-It also airs the classic "American Top 40 with Casey Kasem" on Sunday mornings.
-The offices and radio studios are on East 57th Avenue in Spokane.
+KEYF-FM (101.1 FM, "Key FM 101.1") is a commercial radio station licensed to Cheney, Washington, United States, and serving the Spokane metropolitan area.
+It broadcasts a classic hits format known as "Key 101" and is owned by Stephens Media Group.
+The studios are on East 57th Avenue in Spokane.

-KEYF-FM has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations in the U.S. The transmitter is off East Jamieson Road in Freeman, Washington, amid the towers for other Spokane-area FM and TV stations.
+The transmitter is off East Jamieson Road in Freeman, Washington.